Vinashu/RimWorldRPG/chapter_01_core.md

 *   **Impaired (3d10)**: You have a major disadvantage (blindness, toxicity, suppression).
 Roll **3d10** and keep the **2 Lowest**.

 *Note: Edge/Bane are additive.
 Augmented/Impaired replace the standard roll.*

 *Note: Augmented/Impaired are not additive.
 You can only have one at a time, and they cancel any number of Edge/Bane.*

+*Note: The result of the Story Die is **always** applied, even its value is discarded in an Augmented or Impaired roll.*

 ### Pushing Your Luck
 Life on the Rim is desperate.
 You can push yourself beyond your limits.